 "Let me first jump off my high nutritionist horse and lead with the good: It's absolutely a better option than soda, diet or otherwise," says Brown.
 "But if you've already cleaned up your diet, are eating veggies and mainly whole foods, [you] pay attention to ingredient labels, and take your health seriously, [there] are a few factors to consider."

 This is where things can get tricky.
-Both the concept and the term "natural flavors" has always been vague.
-For her part, Brown steers clear of all foods that list natural flavors among their ingredients because they're "often more similar to artificial ingredients, and can sometimes include preservatives," she says.
+Both the concept and the term "natural flavors" have always been vague.
+For her part, Brown steers clear of all foods that list "natural flavors" among their ingredients because they're "often more similar to artificial ingredients and can sometimes include preservatives," she says.

-The technology site WIRED further explores this topic in a video entitled, "What the Hell is in LaCroix?"
-In it, the video's narrator explains that the U.S. Food and Drug Administration (FDA) defines natural flavor as "anything a company uses to add flavor to a product so long as it comes directly from a natural source."
+The tech magazine WIRED further explores this topic in a video entitled "What the Hell is in LaCroix?"
+In it, the video's narrator explains that the U.S. Food and Drug Administration defines natural flavor as "anything a company uses to add flavor to a product, so long as it comes directly from a natural source."

-BPA is a hugely controversial and often hotly-debated toxic chemical among food-safety analysts.
-It's used to protect foods from contamination but trace levels leach into them.
+BPA is a hugely controversial toxic chemical that's often hotly debated among food-safety analysts.
+It's used to protect foods from contamination, but trace levels leach into the foods themselves.
 Despite public claims made by many food companies that they no longer use BPA-based plastics in the production of their cans and bottles, there's still no real way for consumers to tell whether the claims are true.
-This is troubling because consuming even tiny amounts of BPA has been shown to put us at risk for some very serious health issues.
-BPA exposure has been shown to be a precursor to thyroid and metabolism problems, fertility and irregular periods, adolescent mood swings, and even breast cancer.
-Although the FDA has since deemed that BPA is safe at the current levels occurring in foods, LaCroix was once again the subject of a 2019 lawsuit brought by a former employee alleging its parent company's false claims of its use of BPA-free cans.
-Per CBS News, National Beverage Corp. responded to the suit, maintaining that it had already converted to BPA-free can two years before the suit was filed, and cited the FDA's most recent findings.
+This is troubling because consuming even tiny amounts of BPA can put us at risk for some very serious health issues.
+BPA exposure has been shown to be a precursor to thyroid and metabolism problems, fertility problems and irregular periods, adolescent mood swings, and even breast cancer.
+Although the FDA has since deemed that BPA is safe at the current levels occurring in foods, LaCroix was once again the subject of a 2019 lawsuit brought by a former employee alleging its parent company's claims of using BPA-free cans were false.
+Per CBS News, National Beverage Corp. responded to the suit, maintaining that it had already converted to BPA-free cans two years before the suit was filed and citing the FDA's most recent findings.

 The Final Takeaway

-If you're still going with your sparkling water fix, Brown recommends drinking a maximum of one to two LaCroix a day.
-And if that amount doesn't adequately wet your whistle, opt for LaCroix's glass-bottles instead, if you can find them.
+If you still need your LaCroix fix, Brown recommends drinking a maximum of one to two cans a day.
+And if that amount doesn't adequately wet your whistle, opt for LaCroix's glass bottles instead, if you can find them.